 Your proposal will be assessed by the DTP that you have applied to, by a procedure approved by ESRC.
-The final date to confirm decisions to applicants is the end of June 2023.
-Successful applicants will then be required to submit their proposal in Je-S by mid-July 2023 at the very latest (applicants can, and should be, submitted sooner if possible).
+Successful applicants will then be required to submit their proposal to ESRC by July 2025 at the very latest (applicants can, and should be, submitted sooner if possible).
 Guidance for this will be provided nearer the time.

-Why do I have to submit an application through Je-S if the DTP has offered me an award?
+Why do I have to submit an application to ESRC if the DTP has offered me an award?